Sergittos/ChatCooldown/README.md

 Download the plugin on poggit: [![Poggit](https://poggit.pmmp.io/shield.state/ChatCooldown)](https://poggit.pmmp.io/p/ChatCooldown) <br>

 # ChatCooldown
-⏰ A simple chat cooldown plugin for pocketmine servers.
+⏰ A chat cooldown plugin for pocketmine servers.

 ## Functionality
 - Only the administrators can update the cooldown with **/cooldown** (default permission: *chatcooldown.admin*)